openstack-archive/tripleo-incubator/notes.md

    - Specify the MAC address for each node.
 You need to feed this info to the populate-nova-bm-db.sh script later on.
    - Create 2 network cards for each VM: nova baremetal requires 2 NICs.
+ - You can automate this with bm_poseur:
+   - bm_poseur --vms 10 --arch i386 create-vm

 * If you are running a different environment - e.g. real hardware, custom network range etc, edit the demo environment as needed (see demo/localrc, demo/scripts/defaults, and demo/scripts/img-defaults).

-* Setup the bare metal cloud on the bootstrap node. (this will use sudo, so don't just wander off and ignore it :)
+* Setup the bare metal cloud on the bootstrap node. (this will use sudo, so don't just wander off and ignore it :).
+Run this in a shell on the bootstrap node.

         ~/demo/scripts/demo